owid/etl/docs/architecture/workflow/index.md

       y: "{definitions.table}#primary_energy_consumption_per_capita__kwh"
 ```

-`dimensions` field specifies selectors and `views` field specifies views for the selection.
-Since there are tons of possible configurations, `views` are usually generated programatically.
-You can also use a combination of manually defined views and generated views.
-See module `etl.multidim` for helper functions or examples from `etl/steps/export/multidim/`.
+The `dimensions` field specifies selectors, and the `views` field defines views for the selection.
+Since there are numerous possible configurations, `views` are usually generated programmatically.
+However, it's a good idea to create a few of them manually to start.

+You can also combine manually defined views with generated ones.
+See the `etl.multidim` module for available helper functions or refer to examples from `etl/steps/export/multidim/`.
+Feel free to add or modify the helper functions as needed.

-The export step loads the YAML file, adds `views` to the config and then calls function
+The export step loads the YAML file, adds `views` to the config, and then calls the function.

 ```python
 def run(dest_dir: str) -> None:
     engine = get_engine()